andrekoi/datasciencecoursera/README.md

 # datasciencecoursera
 datasciencecoursera
 Hi bro!
-Welcome and take a funny.
+Welcome and have a fun.